fitzkie/ai-income-pathfinder/DATABASE_SETUP.md

 - ✅ Use Railway PostgreSQL for persistent data storage
 - ✅ Auto-detect `DATABASE_URL` and initialize database storage
 - ✅ Run on http://localhost:3000

+During startup the server automatically runs `drizzle` migrations (it no longer relies on a manual SQL step).
+When `DATABASE_URL` is missing the migration step is skipped and the app falls back to in-memory storage.

 ---